To discuss the unique aspects of starting a postdoc in a pandemic, we’re collaborating with Dr Ben Purvis, from the University of Sheffield.

-- Browsing the university’s webpages and reading about its history and ethos.
+- Browsing the university’s web pages and reading about its history and ethos.

-- Signing up to the University and Colleges Union and attending the meetings of my university branch.
+- Signing up for the University and Colleges Union and attending the meetings of my university branch.
 I quickly became familiar with the university’s internal politics, structure, bureaucracy and finances, as well as the inner workings of other departments and faculties.
 Moreover, I met other early career researchers, building solidarity and networks with other staff on fixed term contracts across the university.

 - Reaching out to the LGBT staff network, and attending their weekly online socials.
 Take a look to see if there are any staff networks relevant to you at your institution such as BAME, Disability, Women’s, and Parents/Carers.